Electrostatics/electrostatics.github.io/examples/Protein-Rna_Tutorial.md

 {% endhighlight %}
 This script will take all the files in your current directory and find files that start with apbs- and end with .in (it does the same thing for dxmath- and .in).
 It will then run apbs and dxmath on these input files on your command line.

-1. Save the bash scipt.
-Run it by typing "./run\_apdx\_files.sh | tee  output.txt".
+Save the bash scipt.
+Run it by typing
+{% highlight bash %}
+./run_apdx_files.sh | tee  output.txt
+{% endhighlight %}
 This will feed all the input files from the python (unix) script through apbs and dxmath.
 It will make a "tee pipe" by both printing the results to both the command line and the output.txt file.
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_19.jpg">

+After this command, run
+{% highlight bash %}
-2. After this command, run "grep "Global net ELEC energy" output.txt | tee output_2.txt".
+grep "Global net ELEC energy" output.txt | tee output_2.txt"
+{% endhighlight %}
+.
 This will search output.txt for the string "Global net ELEC energy" and output the lines which contain the phrase to a file called output\_2.txt.
 <img src="https://raw.githubusercontent.com/PEMIfolder/github.io-PEMIfolder/gh-pages/img/Tut_Pics_PR/Screenshot_20.jpg">